dbc2201/StreamPracticeQuestions/README.md

  If you are a Java programmer, and new to the Stream API, this repo is for your to get your hands dirty in some code that works excellently with the Stream API.

+There are 13 tasks in total, try to complete them all.
 ## Authors

 - [@dbc2201](https://www.github.com/dbc2201)